 Gian Luca Mignogna has been a lawyer for over 25 years and is the author of ‘Lo Scudetto Spezzato: Storia Di Un Campionato Mai Terminato’.
-Most of society, however, likely know of him due to his constant and consistent efforts to award Italian Serie A club Società Sportiva Lazio the 1915 Scudetto.
-Becoming an increasingly mentioned topic in the media and within the football world, Steven Moore – the Founder and Owner of The Laziali – reached out to Gian Luca to ask a few questions; below is the complete interview.
+However, most of society likely know of him due to his consistent efforts to award Italian Serie A club S.S.
+Lazio the 1915 Scudetto.
+Becoming an increasingly mentioned topic in the media and within the football world, Steven Moore – Founder and Owner of The Laziali – reached out to Gian Luca to ask a few questions.
+Below is the complete interview.

 Section A: Gian Luca Mignogna – Background

 Steven: Do you support Società Sportiva Lazio?

 Gian Luca: “Yes, my heart has beaten fast for Lazio since I was a child.”